Skin cancer is now the most commonly diagnosed cancer in the United States and much of the world.

 Regarding basal cell and squamous cell carcinomas, these are the most common – and most curable – types of cancer.

-However, concerning melanoma, the 5-year survival rate can be as low as 17% (1).
+However, the five-year survival rate can be as low as 17% for melanoma (1).

 In this article, we are going to concentrate on melanoma.

 Melanoma is an incredibly aggressive form of skin cancer, and unfortunately, its incidence is quickly rising.